Aarati21/Conflict-Based-Search-for-Multi-Agent-Path-Planning-and-Optimal-Task-Assignment/README.md

 # Conflict-Based-Search-for-Multi-Agent-Path-Planning-and-Optimal-Task-Assignment
-Implementation of the following paper:  Conflict-Based Search with Optimal Task Assignment - Wolfgang Honig and Scott Kiesel and Andrew Tinka and Joseph W. Durham and Nora Ayanian
+Implementation of the following paper: <br />
+Conflict-Based Search with Optimal Task Assignment - Wolfgang Honig and Scott Kiesel and Andrew Tinka and Joseph W. Durham and Nora Ayanian